Thanks to VR, you can step into a Pixar film.

 Pixar isn't the first studio to embrace VR as a complement to an upcoming film.
 Lionsgate built a VR experience to tease to its "Power Rangers" movie, and Warner Bros. created a VR hover car chase scene through futuristic Los Angeles as a preview for "Blade Runner 2049."
 Disney, Pixar's parent company, has already made two other VR experiences before "Coco VR," for "Moana" and "Beauty and the Beast."

-But unlike those, "Coco VR" is more social and interactive than film-based VR experiences that have came before it.
+But "Coco VR" is more social and interactive than film-based VR experiences that have come before it.

 You can explore the Land of the Dead with a friend in VR, hearing his or her voice inside your Oculus headphones as you both take pictures together as your skeleton avatars at a photo booth.
 As you ride the elevated train, you can snatch your pal's skull off her body and toss it overboard.
 (Don't worry -- she won't be headless for long.)
 Shaking maracas on stage in a finale musical number, you can hear your buddy laugh at your dance moves.